ballerina-platform/ballerina-dev-website/swan-lake/learn/quick-tour.md

 Create an outbound Ballerina client as a Ballerina program with a `main` function as follows to invoke the `hello` service.

-> **Note**: Returning `error?` allows you to use the `check` keyword to avoid handling errors explicitly.
+> **Note**: Returning `error?` from the `main` function allows you to use the `check` keyword to avoid handling errors explicitly.
 This is only done to keep the code simple.
 However, in real production code, you may have to handle those errors explicitly.

 ***hello_client.bal***
 ```ballerina